 \subsection{Polar Grassmann Codes}

-In order to avoid confusion, we shall denote throughout the paper by $N$ the length of a linear code and by $K$ its dimension; as before, lower case letters $n$ and $k$ shall be used to represent the parameters of the associated Grassmannians.
+Throughout the paper, we shall denote by $N$ the length of a linear code and by $K$ its dimension; as before, lower case letters $n$ and $k$ shall be used to represent the parameters of the associated Grassmannians.

-A $q$-ary code $\cC$ of length $N$ and dimension $K$ is called \emph{projective} if the columns of its generator matrix are coordinates of $N$ distinct points in $\PG(K-1,q)$.
-Conversely, given a set of $N$ distinct points $\Omega=\{P_1,\ldots,P_N\}$ in $\PG(W)$, with $\dim W=K$ we call \emph{projective code induced by $\Omega$} any linear code $\cC(\Omega)$ having a generator matrix $G$ whose columns consists of coordinates of the points in $\Omega$ with respect to some reference.
-Clearly, $\cC(\Omega)$ is defined only up to code equivalence, but in the remaining of this paper we shall speak, with a slight abuse of notation, of \emph{the} code induced by $\Omega$; see~\cite{tvn} for more details.
+A $q$-ary code $\cC$ of length $N$ and dimension $K$ is called \emph{projective} if the columns of its generator matrix are the coordinates of $N$ distinct points in $\PG(K-1,q)$.
+Conversely, given a set of $N$ distinct points $\Omega=\{P_1,\ldots,P_N\}$ in $\PG(W)$ we call \emph{projective code induced by $\Omega$} any linear code $\cC(\Omega)$ generated by a matrix $G$ whose columns consist of the coordinates of the points in $\Omega$ with respect to some reference system.
+We have $K=\dim\langle\Omega\rangle$.
+Clearly, $\cC(\Omega)$ is defined only up to code equivalence, but in the rest of this paper we shall speak, with a slight abuse of notation, of \emph{the} code induced by $\Omega$; see~\cite{tvn} for more details.

-A basic result in the theory of projective codes shows that there is a close link between hyperplane sections of $\Omega$ and weights of the codewords of $\cC(\Omega)$.
-In particular, hyperplanes of $\PG(W)$ having maximal intersection with $\Omega$ are associated with codewords of minimum weight.
+The close correspondence between hyperplane sections of $\Omega$ and the weights of the codewords of $\cC(\Omega)$ is a basic result of the theory of projective codes.
+In particular, hyperplanes of $\PG(W)$ having maximal proper intersection with $\Omega$ are associated with codewords of minimum weight.

-The projective codes $\cC_{n,k}$ arising from the poinset $e_k(\cG_{n,k})\subseteq\PG(\bigwedge^kV)$ are called Grassmann codes.
+The projective codes $\cC_{n,k}$ arising from the pointset $e_k(\cG_{n,k})\subseteq\PG(\bigwedge^kV)$ are called Grassmann codes.
 They have been introduced in \cite{R1,R2} as a generalization of Reed-Muller codes of the first order and have been widely investigated ever since: both their monomial automorphism groups and minimum weights are well understood, see~\cite{GK2013,GL2001,GPP2009,KP13,N96,R3}.
+Codes associated with subsets of Grassmannians have also been studied; see, for instance \cite{BGH}.
+We point out that Grassmannians can also be used to obtain Tanner codes; see \cite{Pt}.

-These codes have a fairly low rate; as such, in order to have an efficient implementation, it is paramount to provide efficient encoding and decoding algorithms, acting locally on the components.
+All these codes have a fairly low rate; as such, in order to be efficiently implemented, it is paramount to provide some encoding and decoding algorithms acting locally on the components.
 To this aim, in~\cite{SE} an enumerative coding scheme for Grassmannians is considered and some efficient algorithms are presented; see also~\cite{M12}.